-If you plan to study accounting, then you understand the importance of numbers.
-Numbers provide objective information that can provide insight into a particular field.
-This list considers several numbers -- data points measuring different aspects of education value -- to provide a ranking of the best accounting programs in the country.
+Those who plan to study accounting understand the importance of data.
+Data provides quantitative information that can offer insight into a particular field.
+This list considers several data points measuring various aspects of education value; we use this data to rank the best accounting programs in the country.

-To create this ranking, we use a methodology unique to this website.
-We consider four main factors: affordability, student success, value, and online flexibility.
-Within those factors, we account for several subfactors that we break down into data points, such as student retention rate, net price of tuition, and student loan default rate.
-We chose these factors to deliver a ranking that focuses on high educational standards while considering the breadth of what makes a program valuable.
+Our ranking methodology is unique to this website.
+We consider four main factors: academics, affordability, reputation, and program availability.
+Within each of those factors, we account for several subfactors that break down into data points; these include student retention rate, net price of tuition, and student loan default rate.
+We selected these factors to deliver a ranking that focuses on high educational standards, also considering the breadth of what makes a program valuable.

-The data is mostly culled from publicly available statistics from national data tables.
-The majority of the data is collected from the U.S. Department of Education, specifically the National Center for Education Statistics (NCES).
-In addition, some data comes from research at Georgetown University.
-Keep in mind, these rankings rely entirely on the data.
-The list remains free of outside influence, meaning that schools or other stakeholders cannot pay to receive inclusion or a higher spot on the ranking.
+We pull data from statistics made public by the U.S. Department of Education — specifically the National Center for Education Statistics (NCES).
+Our rankings rely entirely on this data.
+Our rankings are free of outside influence, meaning schools and other stakeholders cannot pay for inclusion or higher rankings on our lists.

-This page explores how we assembled this ranking of accounting programs.
-It outlines specific data points we consider, why they hold significance, and how we weigh them in the overall ranking.
-You can also read more about our data sources below -- all of which offer unbiased statistics.
+This page explores how we assembled our accounting program rankings.
+Here, we outline the specific data points we considered, why they hold significance, and how we weighed this data in the overall ranking.
+You can read more about our sources below; all offer unbiased statistics.

 About the Data We Use